Dr. Patricia Hunter

 Psychologist

-Dr. Patricia Hunter is a psychologist and psychoanalyst based in New York City, with a career shaped by significant turning points.
+Dr. Patricia Hunter is a licensed psychologist in New York and Idaho.
+She is also a psychoanalyst.
+Her mission?
+She is interested in helping you resolve unaddressed Big T (single incident) trauma or Small t (accumulated from childhood over many years) trauma that could be holding you back.
+Most people don't know how to go about discovering their optimal, highest functioning self.
+Old defenses and patterns developed to help them survive keep them stable but stuck.
+But it CAN be done, and that's where a therapist with a background in working with trauma can help.
+Dr Hunter has enjoyed a career shaped by a variety of significant turning points.
 Her early work with abused children sparked an interest in how trauma affects the mind, leading her to become an interpersonal/relational psychoanalyst.
 Fascinated by how trauma is transmitted across generations, she earned a Certificate in Couples and Family Therapy from NYU.
 Currently, she teaches Object Relations at the Manhattan Institute for Psychoanalysis, focusing on how early relationships shape character.
 Skilled in EMDR, IFS, and AEDP, and the Gottman Couples method, Dr Hunter helps individuals and couples feel safe enough to explore their emotions, promoting greater self awareness beyond day to day survival..
-Recently, she has presented her work on political beliefs, dissociation, and couples therapy at national and international conferences.
+She has presented her work on political beliefs, dissociation, and couples therapy at national and international conferences.

 Beyond TraumaDiscovering JoyAdmiring Age